ev3dev/ev3dev.github.io/docs/tutorials/sending-and-receiving-messages-with-mqtt.md

 change the motor speed.
 It will also stop the motor and quit if the payload is just `Q`.

+This video shows a demonstration of both Publisher and Suscriber scripts running, with just a few improvements on the Publisher side to allow using EV3 buttons:
+{% include youtube-embed.html youtube_video_id="RmoC-vybW10" %}

 ## Final notes

 This is just a very basic example - one Publisher (probably also the Broker) and